 - Details of any mortgages registered over the aircraft

-- Any power of attorneys related to de-registration, security of the mortgagee, third party rights over the aircraft.
+- Any power of attorneys related to de-registration, the security of the mortgagee, third party rights over the plane.

-For assistance with regards to Malta aircraft registration or setting up aviation operations in Malta, please contact us.
+For assistance with either corporate or private aircraft registration in Malta or setting up aviation operations in Malta, please contact us.